empiricaly/meteor-empirica-core/README.md

 # Empirica Core

-The Core Empirica package contains everything you need to run a simple experiment with the Empirica platform.
-It is a required component for any other Empirica package.
+The Core Empirica package contains everything needed to run an experiment with the Empirica platform.

-## Setup a new Empirica Experiment

-Install Meteor and create new app.

-Run `meteor add empirica:core` to add Empirica Core.

-**Better documentation is comming soon!**
+Setting up an experiment requires more than just this package, so we've created a simple way to create a new Empirica app.

+Check out https://github.com/empiricaly/create-empirica-app for details on how to get started!